oghogh0/Lisp-Interpreter-Lab/README.md

 <h2>All Helper Functions:</h2>
 - mult:  return the result of multiplying all arguments in a list<br />
 - div:  return the result of dividing the first argument of a list by everything in a list<br />
 - equal:  returns True if all arguments in a list are equal, else False <br />
 - greater:  returns True if list is in decreasing order, else False <br />
 - greater_or_equal:  returns True if list is in non-increasing order, else False <br />
 - less:  returns True if list is in increasing order, else False <br />
 - less:  returns True if list is in non-decreasing order, else False <br />
 - negative:  built-in function that takes a single argument (list of len 1) and evaluates to False if its argument is True, vice versa <br />
 - cons:  returns a new pair of (car, cdr), given a list <br />
 - get_car:  returns 1st element of a list of a cons cell (cons cell e.g. (cons 1 2) - returns the 'car' 1) <br />
 - get_cdr:  returns 2nd element of a list of a cons cell (cons cell e.g. (cons 1 2) - returns the 'cdr' 2) <br />
 - make_list:  makes a scheme list, represented as a Pair, given a list <br />
-- is_linkedlist: takes an args list of length 1 which contains an object, and returns True if that object is a linked list (this is list in scheme), else False (list in scheme is represented as a Pair) <br />
+- is_linkedlist:  takes a list of length 1 which contains an object, and returns True if that object is a linked list (this is list in scheme), else False (list in scheme is represented as a Pair) <br />
 - length:  returns the length of a list <br />
 - list_ref:  takes a list and a nonnegative index, and returns the element at the given index in the given list <br />
 - append_two_schemelists:  returns a new list representing the concatenation of two given lists <br />
 - append:  returns a new list representing the concatenation of an arbitrary number of lists. <br />